Waitomo and Rotorua Experience

 On arrival in the small town of Waitomo, enjoy a 45-minute guided tour through the world famous Waitomo Glowworm Caves with their amazing stalactites, stalagmites, towering caverns and other rock formations.
 Formed out of limestone over 30 million years ago, the caves were first discovered in 1887 and are now one of New Zealand's most popular tourist destinations.
 Your tour finishes with a short but magical boat ride through the Glowworm Grotto – an underground cavern illuminated by the twinkling lights of thousands of tiny glowworms.

-Leaving Waitomo, enjoy a delicious picnic style lunch (vegetarian and other dietary options available on request) as we make our way to Rotorua, in the heart of the Central North Island.
-Visit the Agrodome on the outskirts of Rotorua, and take a tour of an organic working farm in all terrain vehicles.
-Get an insight into agriculture, New Zealand's primary industry, as you experience sheep-shearing and view a live sheep dog trial.
+Enjoy a picnic style lunch (vegetarian and other dietary options available on request) en route to Rotorua, in the heart of the Central North Island.
+Visit the Agrodome on the outskirts of Rotorua and take a tour of an organic working farm in all terrain vehicles.
+Get an insight into farming life in New Zealand as you see sheep-shearers in action and view a live sheep dog trial.